 Offer Employees a Choice of Company-Owned Devices

-For financial services organizations, Lenovo suggests that all end user devices should be company-owned and managed by IT under a program where you offer employees a choice of devices.
+All end user devices should be company-owned and managed by IT under a program where you offer employees a choice of devices.
 In this way, not only do users get choice, but your organization still benefits from the enhanced security features and common productivity standards found in business-grade devices like ThinkPad and ThinkCentre.

 - Consider business-grade devices with the highest level of build quality, support services, security features and connectivity options.
 For example, access prioritized tech support and on-site servicing.
 Or achieve the highest security standards with hardware-based fingerprint readers which are much harder to hack.